-Ladder – size dependent on the height of your roof
+- Ladder – size dependent on the height of your roof

-Roofing Hammer – a regular hammer will also work if you already have one
+- Roofing Hammer (a regular hammer will also work if you already have one)

-Galvanized roofing nails
+- Galvanized roofing nails

-Toolbelt – this isn’t essential, but it’s nice to have so that you can safely climb your ladder with your hands free.
+- Toolbelt (this isn’t essential, but it’s nice to have so that you can safely climb your ladder with your hands-free.)

-Step 1: Safely set up your ladder
+- Setting up your ladder

 Assuming you’re confident with a ladder, position the feet of the ladder on even ground and make sure the top of the ladder goes higher than the edge of the roof.
 Once the ladder is securely in place, you can make your way up to the roof with your tools!

-Step 2: Remove nails and debris
+Step 2: Remove Nails and Debris

-Step 3: Slide the new shingle in place
+Step 3: Slide the New Shingle in Place

 The last step is to use your galvanized roofing nails and hammer to nail the shingle down along the nail strip.
 For standard three-tab shingles, you should use four roofing nails along the nail strip to secure it to your roof.